elmahio/documentation/docs/logging-heartbeats-from-hangfire.md

 }
 ```

-As an alternative you can register the `ElmahIoHeartbeatAttribute` as a global attribute.
+As an alternative, you can register the `ElmahIoHeartbeatAttribute` as a global attribute.
 In this example we use `IConfiguration` in ASP.NET Core to fetch configuration from the `appsettings.json` file:

 ```csharp
 public class Startup